delilah07/rsschool-cv/cv.md

 **Currently styding:**

-- "The Complete JavaScript Course 2020" Build Real Projects!" _on the Udemy platform_
+- RS School Lithuania: JavaScript / Front-end Mentoring Program in Lithuanian begins on the 12th of January
-- "The Advanced Web Developer Bootcamp" _on the Udemy platform_
+- Udemy: The Web Developer Bootcamp and JavaScript Bootcamp
-- "JavaScript Algorithms and Data Structures Certification" _on the Freecodecamp platform_

 ## English